uhi22/wifican/README.md

 - In the connection window, set the bus speed and check the "Enable bus" checkbox.
 - Connect the CANH and CANL to your CAN network.
 The SavvyCAN should show the incoming traffic.
 - SavvyCAN -> Menu -> SendFrames -> Custom allows you to transmit frames.

+## The Longer Quick Start Guide

+(Collecting the experiences from https://openinverter.org/forum/viewtopic.php?p=69766#p69766 and https://openinverter.org/forum/viewtopic.php?p=69881#p69881 and https://openinverter.org/wiki/Getting_started_with_CAN_bus)

+1. Install the Arduino IDE (e.g. version 2.2.1) and the ESP32s3 board support.
+2. Solder a 3.3V CAN transceiver board to the ESP32s3 board.
+This needs just four wires: 3.3V, ground, CAN_RX (pin 4), CAN_TX (pin 5).
+Attention: There are cheap CAN transceiver boards on Aliexpress which do not work, and also wrongly labeled CAN transceiver chips.
+It makes sense to obtain the transceiver from a reliable source.
+3. Connect a switch, which connects the pin35 either to ground or to pin 47.
+(See chapter wifi modes below)
+4. Create a new folder C:\Sketchfolder
+5. Open in a browser https://github.com/uhi22/wifican
+6. Green Button "Code", choose "Download zip".
+This creates a wifican-main.zip in the downloads folder.
+7. Copy this zip into C:\Sketchfolder
+8. Unzip, and arrange the folders in the way that you have the folder C:\Sketchfolder\wifican, and in this is the wifican.ino.
+This is because the Arduino IDE takes the folder name as name of the sketch, and the main ino file needs to have the same name.
+9. Start the Arduino IDE.
+In my case it is Arduino IDE 2.2.1.
+10. File -> Open..., navigate to C:\Sketchfolder\wifican\wifican.ino.
+This should directly show all files, with the wifican.ino as most left, because it is the main file.
+11. Choose the board "ESP32S3 Dev Module"
+12. Rename the wifi_credentials_template.h to wifi_credentials.h, and enter the credentials of your home wifi there.
+13. Make sure that your home wifi is a 2.4GHz wifi.
+The ESP does not work with 5GHz wifi.
+14. Press the upload button.
+This takes some minutes to compile, and afterwards it will upload the code to the ESP.
+15. In the Arduino IDE, open the serial monitor.
+Configure it to 115200 Baud.
+16. Connect pin35 to 3.3V (which are also provided by pin 47).
+This selects the "home mode".
+17. On the ESP, press shortly the reset button.
+18. In the Arduino IDE, observe the serial monitor.
+It should show something like this `wifiMode1` and `WifiMode is 'station'.
+Connecting to myHomeWifi"` and `WiFi connected` and `telnet is listening`
+19. Open SavvyCAN, choose menu -> connection -> open connection window.
+20. Choose "Add new device connection", and "Network connection (GVRET)".
+In the IP address field there should automatically appear the IP of the wifican device.
+If not, check whether the wifican device and your PC are in the same Wifi network.
+21. The wifican should now be visible in the connection list, with status "Connected".
+22. In the connection window, set the bus speed and check the "Enable bus" checkbox.
+23. Connect the CANH and CANL to your CAN network.
+The SavvyCAN should show the incoming traffic.
+24. SavvyCAN -> Menu -> SendFrames -> Custom allows you to transmit frames.

+## The two different wifi modes

+The wifican supports two different modes of wifi operation.
+The mode is selected by the level of pin35 during startup.
+(1) The "home mode".
+In the source code called WIFI_MODE_STATION.
+This mode is reached when during the boot the pin35 is high (3.3V).
+The wifican tries to connect to your home wifi.
+You configured the name of your wifi and the password in wifi_credentials.h.
+The wifican will be in your home network, so you can use SavvyCAN to observe the CAN while you are in parallel browsing the internet or sending mails.
+(2) The "field mode".
+In the source code called WIFI_MODE_ACCESS_POINT.
+This mode is reached if during boot the pin35 is grounded.
+The wifican will create its own wifi network, called "wifican" and with the password "topsecret", configurable here: https://github.com/uhi22/wifican/blob/3 ... an.ino#L15.
+To use this mode, go to the wifi settings of your laptop, and connect to the "wifican".
+This means, you will loose your internet connection, because you change your wifi connection from your router to the wifican.
+This mode is intended to use when you are outside, where you do not reach your home wifi network anyway.

+## Development messages

+The wifican privides some debug data as "virtual" CAN messages.
+For debugging your setup, you could add the data base file (dbc) of the "virtual" debug messages into SavvyCAN.
+This file is here: https://github.com/uhi22/wifican/blob/m ... opment.dbc
+This allows you to see how long the wifican is running (wificanAliveCounter is counting up), and how many messages it has seen on CAN (wificanTotalRxMessages)

 ## Results of reverse-engineering